Information for patients

 The pictures taken during your examination will be kept as part of your healthcare record.
 These may sometimes be used anonymously for training or research.

 If hospital staff want to use any of your pictures for any other purpose, for example, in an article to be published (printed) in a professional magazine or book, they will ask your permission before this happens.

 Can I be sedated for the examination?

 If you need sedation you will be given a sedative drug before the examination starts.
 This is called conscious sedation.
-You will still be awake but should feel more comfortable and relaxed.
+You will still be awake but should feel more comfortable, relaxed and sometimes has an effect of not remembering the examination.
 This involves injecting medication (drugs) through a cannula (a fine tube) inserted into a vein in the back of your hand or arm using a small fine needle.